steadramon/autoreboot/README.md

 5 6 * * * root /path/to/autoreboot

+## Run daily weekdays - Daily weekdays at 06:05

+5 6 * * 1-5 root /path/to/autoreboot

 ## Run once per week - Weekly on Monday at 06:05

 5 6 * * 1 root /path/to/autoreboot